jacobyan0/jacobyan0.github.io/openpositions.md

 ## Come to work with us!

+#### Temporary Student Research Assistant Positions

+The Just&Green Transportation Lab is always looking for enthusiastic students who are interested in AI, data science, public transit, emerging transportation technologies, and transport equity.
+To express your interest in joining the group as a student researcher, please email your CV and a short writing sample to Dr. Xiang 'Jacob' Yan (xiangyan@ufl.edu).

+#### PhD Student Positions

-The Just&Green Transportation Lab is recruiting 1-2 fully-funded PhD students to join our team in the Department of Civil and Coastal Engineering at the University of Florida (ranked a Top 5 public university by US News).
+We are recruiting 1-2 fully-funded PhD students to join the Department of Civil and Coastal Engineering at the University of Florida (ranked a Top 5 public university by US News).
 Qualified candidates should have solid data analysis and programming (Python or R) skills and a strong interest in applying these skills to understand and solve transportation and urban issues.
 Students with solid training in statistics/econometrics, machine learning, and GIS are especially encouraged to apply.
 We welcome students from various educational backgrounds, including but not limited to, civil/transportation engineering, urban planning, geography, computer science, and statistics.
 &nbsp;

 The successful candidates are expected to study one of the following topics: